aws-ia/ecs-blueprints/cdk/examples/data_processing_pipeline/README.md

 This blueprint expects csv data files uploaded to an S3 source bucket, in a "__prefix__/incoming/" folder.
 At a given schedule configured in EventBridge, the workflow is triggered to process the uploaded files.

-* Deploy the [core-infra](../core-infra/README.md).
-Note if you have already deployed the infra then you can reuse it as well.
 * **NOTE:** The blueprint deployment requires the ecs container to exist in your repository.
 Use the below steps to build and deploy the container image.
 Please ensure Docker daemon is running prior to building the image and aws cli is configured for an account and region and your role has permissions to deploy to ECR.
   * `cd ecr`
   * `./build.sh -i process-data`
-  * Again, once this is created, you will only run the above steps if there are changes to the task.
+* Once this is created, you will only run the above steps if there are changes to the task.
 * Now you can deploy this blueprint
 ```shell
 cdk bootstrap